RohitSingh555/Customer-feedback-portal/README.md

-## Project Name: Customer Feedback System
+## Project Name: Live Customer Feedback System

 ### Description
 This project consists of a Live customer feedback portal using Socket.io that allows users to provide feedback on various products.